-Note-taking mainly occurs while we listen; the main goal is to capture the main ideas and content for future references.
+Note-taking mainly occurs while we listen; the main goal is to capture the main ideas and content for future reference.
 You will agree that it is hard to remember everything taught in class, even for the best listeners.
 Aside from becoming a good listener, note-taking abilities contribute tremendously to academic success.
 One primary contribution is supporting students to remain focused in class and pay closer attention to the discussion.
-It also works as a record of what was discussed, which can come in handy when studying for exams.
+It also records what was discussed, which can come in handy when studying for exams.

 According to research, 60% of students forget what was discussed in class one hour after leaving, while 50% forget within 30 minutes; by taking notes and reviewing them one hour after the lecture, students can remember much more of what they have just learned.
 Furthermore, based on research, students retain about 70% to 80% of the content learned in class when they review their notes after class.
 Nevertheless, note-taking can be very challenging and ineffective if you lack the know-how.

 Steps to follow to become an excellent note-taker in no time!

 Step 1: Prepare